fiinix/fiinix.github.io/_posts/2010/12/2010-12-05-petite-cuisine-damour.md

 date: 2010-12-05T09:46:00+00:00
 author: Carlos
 layout: post
-tags: [Design, Bookbinding]
+tags: [Books, Bookbinding]
-category: personal
+category: Creative
 excerpt: "In which I make my own leather-bound recipe book."
 ---
 Aaah.
 It's done, and for a being the first of possibly more books, I am actually quite pleased with the result.
 Yeah sure, I cheated here and there, because, well..
 I can.. but I'm still pleased with it.